The Best 9mm Pistols

 Updated

-March 9, 2023 — We’ve replaced the standard P356 with the slightly larger P365XL, as it offers more capacity without impacting carry qualities, and replaced the FN 503 with the new competition-focused Canik SFx Rival.
-We’re also planning on reviewing the new S&W Equalizer, Walther PDP F, and Sig P320 AXG Legion to see if they can make the cut for this guide.
+July 7, 2023 — After taking the P320 M17 out for a spin we’ve replaced the compact P320 with the larger M17 and replaced the Taurus G3C with the smaller, newer GX4.
+We’re testing the Walther PDP F and Sig P320 AXG Legion to see if they can make the cut for this guide.

 View by Category